BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.

+   .. py:method:: getProxyPools

+      (*destination message field*)      Requests field value.
+The requesting Element must provide a handler for the returned value.

    .. py:method:: unzombify

       (*destination message field*)      Restore all zombies to their native state

+   .. py:method:: buildXreacs

+      (*destination message field*)      Build cross-reaction terms between current stoich and argument.
+This function scans the voxels at which there are junctions between different compartments, and orchestrates set up of interfaces between the Ksolves that implement the X reacs at those junctions.

    .. py:attribute:: path